tobiaszimmermann1/pot-plugin/README.md

 2. Download the latest release of Foodcoop plugin
 3. Unzip the contents to `wp-content/plugins/`
 4. Run `composer install` in the plugin directory
+5. Run `npm install` in the plugin directory
 5. Activate Foodcoop Plugin

 ## Contact, Requests & Issues